You sprain your ankle: ER or Urgent Care center?

 Won’t I have to wait a long time in an ER?

 Emergency rooms can certainly get busy, especially in the summer months.
 But, the wait times are typically shorter than at most hospitals.
 At Cape Cod and Falmouth hospitals, we’ve been averaging about a 25-minute wait to get patients in an exam room and about 40 minutes to see a doctor or nurse.
+You can view Urgent Care

+wait times here.
 Are Cape Cod Healthcare’s urgent care centers like community-based ERs?

-No. Our four urgent care centers, at
+No. Our five urgent care centers, at

 Does it cost the same to go to urgent care or the ER?